edunham/site/2015/01/15/don_t_rename_tinkerer_posts.rst

 -----------------------------

-If your Tinkerer post is missing, make sure you didn't make the same mistake I did by renaming it incompletely. **If you move the source file, you have to update the toctree too**.
+If your Tinkerer post is missing, make sure you didn't make the same mistake I did by forgetting to update the name in ``master.rst``. **If you move the source file, you have to update the toctree too**.
 Sphinx is just doing its job.

 Yes, this section is redundant, but I wanted to make sure this post includes the same phrases I googled when wondering what was going on.
 It's such an